-I had researched hypnobirthing as I previously had suffered with anxiety and honestly was scared to death about labour and giving birth, and dragged my slightly skepticism husband along to a taster session with Sandra.
+I had researched hypnobirthing as I previously had suffered with anxiety and honestly was scared to death about labour and giving birth, and dragged my slightly skeptical husband along to a taster session with Sandra.

 I thought the idea and background sounded great and quickly my husband became a fan too so we jumped onto a course which proved invaluable.

-The information Sandra and hypnobirthing provided not only introduced us to techniques but also gave us such a wealth of information from how your uterus responds during labor to what the midwifes do and so much more.
+The information Sandra and hypnobirthing provided not only introduced us to techniques but also gave us such a wealth of information from how your uterus responds during labour to what the midwifes do and so much more.
 I was fascinated at how much the hypnobirthing techniques came from scientific fact about how your body works.

-During the course I had an idea of what I thought (and hoped) my labor would be like and planned the lot- being my first baby I expected a fairly long labor so downloaded comedies on the sky planner to release endorphins during the beginning stages, packed my fairy lights and lavender spray to see me through in the hospital etc. I had argued throughout my pregnancy to be midwife led as just loved the idea of a water birth in the new midwife led unit in hull….. well my experience actually was completely the opposite!
+During the course I had an idea of what I thought (and hoped) my labour would be like and planned the lot- being my first baby I expected a fairly long labour so downloaded comedies on the sky planner to release endorphins during the beginning stages, packed my fairy lights and lavender spray to see me through in the hospital etc. I had argued throughout my pregnancy to be midwife led as just loved the idea of a water birth in the new midwife led unit in hull….. well my experience actually was completely the opposite!

 So what happened?

 Being 9 days overdue I was keen for things to start moving as didn’t want to go down the route of induction so after a nice long walk and visiting some babies the day before (not sure that helped but you never know!) my water eventually broke (well a tiny trickle) at 2.30am after getting up out of bed- towards the end you never do get a full nights sleep with that belly.
 I did feel I had a bit of stomach ache and only felt some slight surges but nothing to write home about so just decided to give the hospital a ring just to warn them I may be coming in at some point.